mobizt/Firebase-ESP8266/src/README.md

 return **`Boolean`** of the overflow status.

-Total default http response buffer size is 400 bytes which can be set through Firebase.setResponseSize.
+Total default HTTP response buffer size is 400 bytes which can be set through Firebase.setResponseSize.

 ```C++